MolecularAI/maize/docs/docs/userguide.rst

        out: Output[str] = Output()

        def run(self) -> None:
-           for _ in self.loop(tick=2.0):
            concat = ""
            for inp in self.inp:
                if inp.ready():
                    concat += inp.receive()
            self.out.send(concat)

-This node will always send a value every ``2`` seconds, no matter if data is available or not.
+This node will always send a value every iteration, no matter if data is available or not.
 The optional flag will also ensure it can shutdown correctly when neighbouring nodes stop.
 Alternatively you can use the :meth:`~maize.core.interface.Input.receive_optional` method to unconditionally receive a value, with the possibility of receiving ``None``.

-Another option is to allow an input to cache a previously received value by adding the ``cached`` flag to the constructor:
+Another useful option is to allow an input to cache a previously received value by adding the ``cached`` flag to the constructor:

 .. code-block:: python